Adeyemi0/Trial-Conversion-Analysis/README.md

 ### Recommendation 2: Fix the Worker Onboarding Handoff (Priority: This Month)

 51% of trialling organisations never got a worker onto the platform.
 When workers do join, they join within hours of admin setup.
-The problem is not slow adoption  it is that the connection is never made.
+The problem is not slow adoption.
+It is that the connection is never made.
 This is an operational gap that can be closed with a single automated email.

 **The trigger:** Admin creates at least one shift AND no worker-side activity has been recorded within 48 hours.